chrisqian1/cs839/stage3/Blocking Results/Readme.md

 This is the blocking results of stage3.
-Our user ID: flashgroup
+Our user ID is flashgroup.
-Our project ID: restaurant
+Our project ID is restaurant.